Absinthe: France

-Georgia

-It is legal to produce and sell absinthe in Georgia, which has claimed to possess several producers of absinthe.

 Germany

 A ban on absinthe was enacted in Germany on 27 March 1923.
-In addition to banning the production of and commercial trade in absinthe, the law went so far as to prohibit the distribution of printed matter that provided details of its production.
+In addition to banning the production of commercial trade in absinthe, the law went so far as to prohibit the distribution of printed matter that provided details of its production.
 The original ban was lifted in 1981, but the use of Artemisia absinthium as a flavouring agent remained prohibited.
-On 27 September 1991, Germany adopted the European Union's standards of 1988, which effectively re-legalised absinthe.
+On 27 September 1991, Germany adopted the European Community's standards of 1988, which effectively re-legalised absinthe.